 The Act on the Protection of Personal Information (the APPI) (Act No. 57 of 2003) is the principal Japanese data protection legislation in the private sector.
 The PPC has adopted guidelines to ensure the proper and effective implementation of the APPI by businesses.
-The PPC's general guidelines supplement the APPI and separate guidelines apply to specific sectors such as the finance, medical and telecommunications sectors.
-These laws and regulations apply to internal investigations as well.
+The PPC's general guidelines supplement the APPI, and separate guidelines apply to specific sectors such as the finance, medical and telecommunications sectors.
+These laws and regulations also apply to internal investigations.
+In 2020, the Diet passed a bill to amend the APPI and the amendments are expected to come into force in early 2022.